fau-masters-collected-works-cgarbin/cap6618-computer-vision/module8-tensorflow-js/README.md

 To do that, we chose to learn more about TensorFlow.js running inside a browser.

-TensorFlow.js can also run on the server (e.g. with [Node.js](https://www.tensorflow.org/js/guide/nodejs)), but this is outside of the scope of this document.
+TensorFlow.js can also run on a server (e.g. with [Node.js](https://www.tensorflow.org/js/guide/nodejs)), but this is outside of the scope of this document.
 Here we will concentrate on a constrained environment, the browser, and how it is different from developing code directly on a computer.